Our vision is a world in which everyone can exercise their right to remain with dignity and humanity, where they need to

-Right to Remain is a UK-based human rights organisation.
-We work with communities, groups and organisations across the UK, providing information, resources, training and assistance to help people to establish their right to remain, and to challenge injustice in the immigration and asylum system.
+Right to Remain works with communities, groups and organisations across the UK.
+We provide information, resources, training and assistance to help people to establish their right to remain.
+We challenge injustice in the immigration and asylum system.

 Key areas of work

 We produce accessible resources and deliver community training, so that people can navigate the UK asylum and immigration system and take practical action in their legal case (or in the case of someone they are supporting).
 Our best known resource is the Right to Remain Toolkit – a guide to the asylum and immigration system.
 We also regularly update our Legal Updates blog; and have worked with others to produce innovative online learning tools such as the Asylum Navigation Board and the Young Asylum Guide.

 We support the work of grassroots asylum and migrant groups across the UK, and bring communities together to share their struggles, expertise and learning.